kaifgowani/Samaadhaan-Services-And-Grievances-Management-Portal/README.md

-# SAMADHAN-Services-And-Grievances-Management-Application-AtalNagar
+# Samaadhaan-Services-And-Grievances-Management-Portal
- Software Application for Monitoring And Disposal, Handling of services  and grievances in Atal Nagar (SAMADHAN)
+ Software Application for Monitoring And Disposal, Handling of services  and grievances in Atal Nagar (SAMAADHAAN)